 You may also like these photo galleries

-From pancake-flipping marathons, startling plunges into icy cold water, unifying renditions of Auld Lang Syne to Taylor Swift concerts, here are 10 of the best ways New Year's Eve is celebrated.
-Plan your overseas escape for 2016 and check out these massive parties from around the world.
+From pancake-flipping marathons to startling plunges into icy cold water, here are 10 of the best ways New Year's Eve is celebrated.
+Plan your overseas escape for 2019 and check out these massive parties from around the world.

 You'd think Las Vegas Strip was mad enough: New Year's Eve things get crazy when the notorious party town hosts one of the biggest parties of the year.
 The entire Strip is closed to traffic, opening it for a massive block party holding 300,000 thirsty people.
 You can stay on the Strip and party, or explore options stemming from the many ticketed events that run off the main drag.
 When the clock strikes midnight, participating casinos launch a choreographed fireworks display that makes Times Square's ball drop look like child's play.
 If this ain't your bag, you can head up to Old Vegas' Fremont Street Experience, which hosts nine hours of live music over three stages.